Quantum Logic and Meaning: Beyond Realism: Meaning Variance

 Furthermore, there is another qualification that needs to be made here: namely, it is not entirely clear what is meant in the above argument by saying that a sentential connective `c' is TF.
 Does it mean that (i) \textit{there exists} a viable class of valuations that makes `c' TF, or that (ii) \textit{any} viable class of valuations makes `c' TF?
 Since the argument tacitly assumes that classical connectives are TF, option (ii) is automatically excluded, since the existence of Carnap's non-standard class $\mathcal{C}^*_{CL}\cup \left\{\tilde{v}_{CL} \right\}$ would make even CL-disjunction and CL-negation non-TF!
 Therefore, the only chance for a Hellman-type argument to establish meaning-variance on the basis of a difference in the truth-functional status of CL- and QL-connectives is to stick to option (i).

-With all this in mind, we now offer a modified argument, which nevertheless assumes the same condition for meaning invariance stipulated by Hellman, i.e., Principle \ref{principle hellman}, but provides a definite verdict concerning Putnam's and Fine's claims.
+With all this in mind, we now offer an improved argument, which will, importantly, still rely on the same condition for meaning invariance stipulated by Hellman, i.e., Principle \ref{principle hellman}.
 Let us say that a sentential connective `c' is TF if there is at least one viable class of valuations that makes `c' TF.
-Here is the argument:
+Here is our argument:

 1'.
 Two connectives have the same meaning only if they are either both truth-functional or both non-truth-functional.

 2'.
 QL-disjunction and QL-negation are not truth-functional.

 3'.
 Thus, CL-disjunction (negation) and QL-disjunction (negation) differ in meaning.